apiato/documentation/docs/components/main-components/requests.md

 }
 ```

-If you do not like the `laravelish` style with `|` in order to separate the different `roles` or `permissions` (e.g., see the example above),
-you can also use the `array notation`.
-The example from above would look like this (only part that changes):
+You can also use the `array notation` to define multiple Roles and Permissions:
 ```php
     protected $access = [
             'permission' => ['delete-users', 'another-permissions'],